Does the thought of home schooling terrify you? You’re probably not alone.

 Set a Routine

-First, children thrive on a regular routine.
+- Children thrive on a regular routine.
 We started the day with a walk outside.
 This was a special time to chat, relax, use up some energy and a lovely way to greet the day.

-Second, lessons at home take a fraction of the time that is needed to cover the same amount of material in a classroom.
+- Lessons at home take a fraction of the time that is needed to cover the same amount of material in a classroom.

-Third, be creative.
+- Be creative.
 Who said maths had to be boring?
 Did anyone say times tables had to be learnt by doing sums?
 We often did them rhythmically, chanting and tossing a ball or bean bag to each other, stepping and counting in twos, threes, etc. – challenging ourselves but also connecting and forming a shared bond.

-Fourth, reading.
+- Reading.
 No sight words here.
 I would read a story to her, then together we would recall the content of the story.
 Then I would write a short sentence, which she copied, and read back to me.
 I remember her joy when she realised, through this process, that “I can read”.

 We could talk about the words and sounds, and she was invited to express her thoughts creatively, often by drawing, but sometimes, using clay of play dough.
 You could even try acting out some of the scenes and characters from the story.